Young Living Essential Oils

 The best thing about essential oil recipes is that they are simple.

-You could make 50 in one day if you wanted to, not kidding!
-Most of the recipes involve things you probably already have around the house (or can get at your nearest supermarket) and typically involve mixing no more than 3-5 ingredients.
 In addition to affecting your olfactory bulb, essential oils have cleansing, moisturizing, drying, and toning properties when used on the skin (Science Direct, 2017), making them great for making our own lotions, soaps, deodorants, tooth pastes, and more — all without the extra chemicals that often come with corporate manufacturing.
 You can also use them in recipes to replace just about all of your toxic household cleaning products with natural mixtures.
 In fact, I have a friend who said that when she joined Young Living, she began replacing one toxic item in her house with an essential oil recipe.
 (Brilliant!!)

 We thought it would be a lot of work to start in on these recipes, but again — they're so simple, it makes you wonder why you haven't always been doing it.
 Plus, when we make our own recipes, we have the added benefit of knowing exactly what's in it, and we can even customize it to our own needs based on what we need it for or how we're feeling!